 Through their play children:

 • Express and work through feelings they can’t yet make sense of.
-Think about the child enacting a two or three-way conversation with their dolls, action figures or puppets.
-Either on their own or with a friend.
+Think about the child enacting a two or three-way conversation with their dolls, action figures or puppets, either on their own or with a friend.

 • Work to resolve fears and stresses.
-Think about the little child being pushed on the swing shrieking with laughter as they bravely shout “Higher, higher!”.
+Think about the little child being pushed on the swing shrieking with laughter as they bravely shout “higher, higher!”.
 Or the older child constantly pushing their edges with their bike or skateboard tricks.

 • Release anxieties through laughter.
 Picture the little toddler bravely running in and out of the water at the beach.